 Global ad spend for print media is decreasing.
-Forecasts predict that 2018 will see print receive just 13.8% of total spend, down from 15.1% in 2017.
+Forecasts predict that 2018 will see print receive just 13.8 per cent of total spend, down from 15.1 per cent in 2017.

 Digital channels are growing at print’s expense, and boast quantifiable metrics that let you monitor ROI in real‐time.
 Against digital advertising’s quick results, placing a print ad might seem risky.
 But, take a closer look at the facts and a different picture starts to emerge.

 Seeing ROI from print requires a shift in mindset from focusing on impressions and CTRs to other metrics that take a longer term view.
 When measuring print ROI, there are fewer short‐term metrics to report back.
 But studies show that the effect on sales is more powerful than any other advertising medium.

 For example, research by GFK compared cross‐channel advertising from ten campaigns in different verticals.
 It found that every pound invested in newsprint ads delivers a return on average of £1.20, £0.10 higher than that of digital channels.

 Here, we take a closer look at this topic and uncover three reasons why rethinking your approach print could enhance the ROI of your campaigns.

 Given that you are more likely to climb Mount Everest than click a banner ad and questions of brand safety are high on the agenda, the trusted medium of print offers untapped potential to build a brand’s credibility at scale.

 According to MarketingSherpa, 82 percent of US internet users trust print ads when making a purchasing decision, more than any other medium.
 Search ads, the highest ranking online format, clock in at 61 percent, while only 25 percent of Americans trust pop‐ups.